-Note: We recommend that you save a copy of your completed exam to a secure folder before the time period expires.
-If you run into any problems, you will then have a copy of your exam that proves you completed it on time.
+Note: During the exam submission process, you may save a copy of your exam response.
+This will be stored as an encrypted file which the Office of the Registrar can retrieve if necessary to confirm your exam completion time.
+This is not a required step since the Exam4 software automatically saves student's work.
+For those taking the Legal Practice exam, you may want to save a copy of your completed exam to a secure folder before the time period expires.
+We also recommend that you take a screenshot of your exam submission confirmation in the event of any unanticipated problem.

-If you experience a problem submitting the exam on time, email a copy of the saved exam to <a href="mailto:examtogenequal-exam
+If you experience a problem submitting the exam on time, contact the Office of the Registrar by email (lawreg@georgetown.edu) or by telephone (202-662-9220) within 10 minutes after the exam time expires.

-- i.
-Late submissions-within 60 minutes after the exam time expires. - (a) First offense.
-The first time a student submits an examination within 60 minutes after the exam time expires, the exam will be graded but subject to the following penalties: - (1) If the student receives a passing grade in the course from the course professor, the Registrar will enter an AP (Administrative Pass) on the transcript.
+i.
+Late submissions-within 60 minutes after the exam time expires.

+(a) First offense.
+The first time a student submits an examination within 60 minutes after the exam time expires, the exam will be graded but subject to the following penalties:

+(1) If the student receives a passing grade in the course from the course professor, the Registrar will enter an AP (Administrative Pass) on the transcript.
 The student will earn the allotted credits for taking the course, but the AP grade will not factor into the student's GPA.
-The Registrar will notify the student when this action is taken. - (2) If the student receives a failing grade in the course, the Registrar will enter an F on the transcript.
-The student will not earn the allotted credits for taking the course, and the F grade will factor into the GPA.
-(Student Handbook, p.
-91). - (b) Second and subsequent offenses.
+The Registrar will notify the student when this action is taken.

+(2) If the student receives a failing grade in the course, the Registrar will enter an F on the transcript.
+The student will not earn the allotted credits for taking the course, and the F grade will factor into the GPA, see Penalties (Student Handbook, p.
+91, $\P$ 2).

+(b) Second and subsequent offenses.
 After a student has received an AP grade for the late submission of a take-home exam within 60 minutes after the exam time expired, any additional, late returns of take-home exams by that student will be processed under the Code (Student Handbook, p.
-111, § 402(a)(ii)(2)). - ii.
+111, § 402(a)(ii)(2)).

+ii.
 Late submissions-more than 60 minutes after the exam time expires.
 Any exam submitted more than 60 minutes after the exam time expires is a violation of the Code (Student Handbook, p.
 111, § 402(a)).
-This subjects students to administrative or disciplinary charges (Student Handbook, p.
-109-10, §§ 203-04).
+This violation subjects students to administrative or disciplinary charges (Student Handbook, pp. 109-10, §§ 203-04).